abhishek-070911/The-ADV/README.md

   Autonomous Vehicle Collision Avoidance Analysis

-Problem Statement--
+Overview--

-  Autonomous vehicles must rapidly detect obstacles and initiate braking to avoid collisions.
-This project analyzes collision scenarios to identify high-risk object and speed combinations             where braking is triggered but avoidance fails.
+  Autonomous vehicles must detect surrounding objects and initiate braking decisions within limited time windows to avoid collisions.
+While braking may be triggered, collision avoidance is not always successful.

+This project analyzes collision avoidance performance using simulated autonomous driving scenarios to identify high-risk object and speed combinations where braking fails.
+The goal is to support risk prioritization and safety improvement through data-driven insights.

-Dataset--
+Dataset Description--

+ The dataset consists of 10,000 simulated collision scenarios, designed to mimic autonomous vehicle safety testing data.Each record represents an interaction between an autonomous vehicle and an external object.

+* Key Features

+    * Scenario_id – Unique scenario identifier

+    * Object_type – Car, Motorcycle, Bike, Pedestrian, Truck, Animal

+    * Object_speed_kmph – Speed of the external object

-  * 10,000 simulated collision scenarios
+    * Time_to_collision_sec – Estimated time before collision

+    * Braking_triggered – Whether braking was initiated (Boolean)

+    * Collision_avoided – Whether collision was successfully avoided (Boolean)

+Business Questions--

+This analysis focuses on answering the following questions:

+  * Which object–speed combinations generate the highest braking failures?

+  * Are failures driven by scenario volume or failure rate?

-  * Object type, speed, time-to-collision
+  * How does time-to-collision (TTC) impact braking success?

-  * Braking and collision avoidance outcomes

-Tools--

-  * SQL (risk aggregation, failure analysis, ranking)

-  * Python (dataset generation)

-  * Power BI (KPI tracking and visualization)
+  * Which scenarios should be prioritized for safety improvement?

 Key Metrics--

+The following metrics were used to evaluate system performance:

   * Collision Avoidance Rate (%)